FAIR-by-Design-Methodology/microlearning/resources/01 Prepare/prepare.md

     ---

-    The learning materials has a clear usage license (CC-BY-4.0 recommended) and accurate information on provenance.
+    The learning material has a clear usage license (CC-BY-4.0 recommended) and accurate information on provenance.

 </div>